-They ask you about the spoils.
-Say: "The spoils belong to God and the Messenger.
-So fear God and settle your disputes.
-Obey God and His Messenger, if you are true believers."
-The true believers are those whose hearts tremble with awe at the mention of God, and whose faith grows stronger as they listen to His revelations.
-They put their trust in their Lord, pray steadfastly, and give in alms from that which We have given them.
+They ask you about the spoils of war.
+Say, 'They belong to God and His Messenger.
+So fear God, and set things right among yourselves, and obey God and His Messenger, if you are true believers: true believers are those whose hearts tremble with awe at the mention of God, and whose faith grows stronger as they listen to His revelations.
+They are those who put their trust in their Lord, who pray regularly and give in alms out of what We have provided for them.
 Such are the true believers.
-They shall be exalted and forgiven by their Lord, and a generous provision shall be made for them.
+They have a high standing with their Lord, His forgiveness and an honourable provision made for them.
 (8:1-4)